Difference Between Fistula and Shunt

 An arteriovenous (AV) fistula is surgically made by connecting an artery with a vein.
 It can be placed in the upper arm, wrist, or forearm.

-It helps in providing vascular access to the blood vessels by the creation of extra pressure through an increased blood flow into the veins.
+It helps provide vascular access to the blood vessels by creating extra pressure through increased blood flow into the veins.

 A shunt is a small channel artificially created and placed in the brain via surgery.
 Its main function is to allow the fluid to move freely from one part of the body to another.